anOtherAnalyse/FamilyFunPack/README.md

  - use / break a block from unloaded chunk to load the chunk and its entities.
  - drop one cobblestone on floor
  - After receiving from server the entities ids of the dirt & cobblestone items: try to use every entity id between the dirt id and the cooblestone id (guess the target entity id).
  - If everything worked correctly your action was performed, then the chunk will unload.
-For example if you tried to mount a horse you can then use the ```.open``` command to open its inventory (dupe ?).
+For example if you tried to mount a horse you can then use the ```.open``` command to open its inventory.

 Set up command: register the block to be used to load the chunk (it has to be a block in the [future] unloaded chunk):
 ```.ldride reg```